AylaNetworks/ayla-documentation/src/edge-solutions/ayla-linux-device-solution/v1-7/index.md

 <ol>
 <li>Open <code>devd.conf</code> for editing.</li>
-<li>Add <code>,"server": {"default": 1}</code> to the <code>client</code> section as indicated in yellow below, and save.
+<li>Add <code>,"server": {"default": 1}</code> to the <code>client</code> section as indicated in black below, and save.
 Don't forget the initial comma.
 This addition is important for initial prototyping, but must be removed when the device is deployed on your production platform.
 <pre>
 {
   "config": {